An unknottedness result for noncompact self shrinkers: Proof of Theorem

 Now suppose $\gamma$ did intersect some future surviving caps.
 First we consider those it intersects an odd number of times and focus on one of them, which we'll call $C$.
-In this case, the other side of the future cap is either a high curvature region diffeomorphic to a sphere or another low curvature region, and we will refer to the high curvature regions discarded in these cases as the ``horn'' and ``neck'' respectively (in pictures, (a) and (b) respectively in the figure above).
-We will denote by $V \subset U$ an open set containing precisely the horn or neck in accordance with focusing on $C$. $ $
+In this case, the other side of the future cap is either a high curvature region diffeomorphic to a sphere or another low curvature region, and we will refer to the high curvature regions discarded in these cases as either a ``horn'' or ``neck'' respectively (in pictures, (a) and (b) in the figure above).
+After perhaps redefining $U$ we can consider a component $V \subset U$ that is a contractible open set containing precisely the horn or neck in accordance with focusing on $C$, which we may arrange so that the boundary of the future surviving cap(s) lay on $\partial V$.
+Within this set $\gamma$ may have multiple connected components but it suffices to consider them one at a time by the basic fact that a sum of even numbers is even.
+So, below when we refer to $\gamma$ we mean to consider a (connected) subinterval of it in $V$ intersecting $C$.
+Finally, by a slight perturbation without loss of generality it intersects the cap in its interior as well. $ $

 In the horn case the intersection number of $\gamma$ with $\widehat{S_t}$ in $V$ is odd.
-To see this note since $\gamma$'s intersection number with the future cap itself is odd eventually $\gamma$ goes through the core of the surgery neck and doesn't return to the cap (parameterizing the curve appropriately) -- but its endpoint must not lay in $V$ so $\gamma$ eventually leaves $V$ through the horn and does not reenter.
+To see this note since $\gamma$'s intersection number with the future cap itself is odd eventually $\gamma$ goes through the core of the neck region of the horn and doesn't return to the region $R$ in $V$ bounded by $\partial V$ and the future cap (parameterizing the curve appropriately).
+Since the endpoint of $\gamma$ must not lay in $V$ the subinterval of it eventually meets $\partial V$ on the other side of the horn and the assertion follows.
 Denoting the horn region by $D$ and the post cap placement horn by $\overline{D}$, $\gamma$ will intersect $\overline{D}$ an even number of times since it is closed.
 But since $C$ is the cap placed opposite the horn and the intersection number of $\gamma$ with it is odd the number of intersection points in $V$ stays odd, preserving mod 2 intersection number in $V$ (and hence $U$).
-Applying the same argument at every such future surviving cap which came from a neck bordering a horn covers this case. $ $
+Applying the same argument for every such future surviving cap which came from a neck bordering a horn and using again a sum of even numbers is even covers this case, in that we checked the mod 2 intersection number is left unchanged. $ $